mastertaj/GSSO-Digital-Health-Hub-Development-Community/CODE OF CONDUCT.md

 **Attribution**

-This code of conduct is adapted from the Open Life Science (OLS) Community Code of Conduct, licensed under CC BY-SA 4.0 and the Infoway Sex-Gender Working Group Code of Conduct.
-The [CC-BY-SA licence](https://creativecommons.org/share-your-work/cclicenses/) enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
-The license allows for commercial use.
-If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
+This code of conduct is adapted from the Open Life Science (OLS) Community Code of Conduct, licensed under CC BY 4.0.

 **Contact Information**